Jadan1213/Vampirism-Natural-Hunter-Spanwing/README.md

 This is useful if you wish to disable Hunter tent spawning in the Vampirism config.

+I've set the spawn rates to what I think would be a reasonable balance.
+After all, if you're a vampire, running around shouldn't be "safe".

 Since it contains tags for the werewolf heaven biome, Werewolves may be required as well or it could crash.
 I have not tested this, but have listed both as required dependencies.

 Feel free to use this in your modpack!